Dependent Random Partitions by Shrinking Toward an Anchor: Introduction

-In many applications, interest lies in making inference on the partition $ \partition$ or flexibly borrowing strength in the estimation of the $\theta$'s.
-That is, the random measure itself $G$ may not be of interest and is merely used as a vehicle for inducing a clustering structure.
-In these situations, the random measure $G$ can be integrated over its prior $Q$, resulting in an exchangeable partition distribution:

-where $G_0$ is the centering distribution of $Q$.
-The probability mass function of an exchangeable partition distribution $p(\partition)$ is a function of an exchangeable partition probability function (EPPF) \citep{pitman1995exchangeable}.
-Thus, under the exchangeability assumption, the items being clustered are indistinguishable from one another.
-When $Q$ is the Dirichlet process, for example, the resulting $p(\partition)$ is the Ewens distribution \citep{ewens1972sampling,pitman1995exchangeable}, that is, the partition distribution of the Chinese restaurant process (CRP).
+Random partition models are flexible Bayesian prior distributions which accommodate heterogeneity and the borrowing of strength by postulating that data or parameters are generated from latent clusters.
+Exchangeable random partition models arise from Bayesian nonparametric (BNP) models, which are very flexible and often involve rich modeling techniques applied to specific problems.
 In the presence of additional information that ought to influence the partition, the exchangeability constraint is untenable and researchers have developed nonexchangeable random partition models that are \textit{not} obtained by marginalizing over a random measure $G$.
 Examples include \cite{muller2011product}, \cite{blei2011distance}, \cite{airoldi2014generalized}, and \cite{dahl2017random} which use covariates or distances to influence a partition distribution.
 Some have sought partition distributions which directly incorporate prior knowledge on the partition itself.
 Rather than incorporating covariates or distances in a partition distribution, one might wish to use a ``best guess'' as to the value of the partition, yet may not be completely certain and therefore may be unwilling to fix the partition on this value.
-Instead, a modeler may wish to use a partition distribution that is anchored on this ``best guess'' but yet allow for deviations from the anchor partition.
-The nature of these deviations is governed by a baseline partition distribution, and a shrinkage parameter controls how much the baseline partition distribution is pulled toward the anchor partition.
+Instead, a modeler may wish to use a partition distribution that is anchored on this ``best guess'' partition yet allow for deviations from it.